psu-psychology/psy-511-scan-fdns-2020/docs/lectures/511-evo-devo.md

 </div>

 - *# of cortical neurons* more important difference than brain mass
-- The primate advantage -> more cortical neurons, but not larger neurons
+- The primate advantage -> more cortical neurons, but not larger neurons & not more neurons in cerebellum
 - Human brain just scaled up (non-ape) primate brain

 <div class="figure" style="text-align: center">